william-parodi/HackathonHangman/README.md

 Contributions to this project are welcome!
 If you have any ideas for improvements or bug fixes, please feel free to submit a pull request.

+## Collaborators
+[William Parodi](https://github.com/william-parodi) - Designed the hangman gameplay animations, assisted in the word checking algorithm, managed pulling all the code together, general debugging throughout the project.

+[Andrea Navarra](https://github.com/andrea-navarra) - Designed the different scenes throughout the game, composed the background music, programmed the scene changes, programmed the music changes between scenes, populated word bank.

+[Himaja Narajala](https://github.com/Himaja-Narajala) - Developed the word selection algorithm, created the program to check answers and penalize/reward players based on it, populated word bank

+[Linda Xu](https://github.com/lindarxu) - Designed the buttons used throughout the game

 ## License

 This project is licensed under the [MIT License](LICENSE).